benibela/videlibri/README.md

 - A dialect of XPath/XQuery/JSONiq that is Turing-complete and thus can calculate arbitrary, unexpected things, e.g. emulating JavaScript-only pages or rendering a 3D scene by ray tracing. (see its [test scores on the official XQuery Test Suite of the W3C](http://www.benibela.de/documentation/internettools/xqts.html), e.g. test set app-Demos includes the raytracer)
 - CSS 3 Selectors for trivial selection tasks

 It cannot be emphasized enough that these are not programming languages for developers, rather they are query languages simple enough that any end user can use them.
-Thus you can also enter XQuery statements directly in the GUI of VideLibri to run queries over the sequence of lend `$books` to answer important questions like "How many books of author X have I lend?" or "Which book have I lend the most often, of all the books that have a title whose length is divisible by 7?" (see [this (German) tutorial](http://www.videlibri.de/help/xquerysearch.html))
+Thus you can also enter XQuery statements directly in the GUI of VideLibri to run queries over the sequence of borrowed `$books` to answer important questions like "How many books of author X have I borrowed?" or "Which book have I borrowed the most often, of all the books that have a title whose length is divisible by 7?" (see [this (German) tutorial](http://www.videlibri.de/help/xquerysearch.html))

 The source of these interpreters has been moved to a separate repository ( [internettools](http://www.benibela.de/sources_de.html#internettools) ) to improve modularization and because some people want to scrape webpages that are not part of an OPAC.